THE WORK-FROM-HOME SURVEY RESULTS ARE IN!

 Nearly 3,000 employees responded to the Global Work-from-Home Experience Survey between March 30th and April 24th, 2020 making it one of the largest global post-COVID employee survey to date.
 It has revealed:

-2) 68% say they are very successful working from home
+- 73% say they are very successful working from home (68% globally).

-4) 72% say they have the resources they need to be successful at home.
-People are most successful when they have the tools, skills, and resources they need and they have a good place to work at home.
+- 78% North American office workers say they have the resources they need to be successful at home (72% globally).
+They are most successful when they have the tools, skills, and resources they need and they have a good place to work at home.

-5) Managers are just as satisfied with work performance as employees, but remote management and collaboration skills could use some improvement.
+- Managers are just as satisfied with work performance as employees (70% report the same or better results), but remote management and collaboration skills should be a focus for improvement.

-9) U.S. employees want to continue working from an average of 2.5 days a week (2 days/week globally).
+- 76% of global employees want to continue working from home.
+On average their preference is for 2.5 days a week in the U.S. (2 days/week globally).